mrjones-plip/Keys-To-The-Tunnel/README.md

 - [ ] check for Nth run to not create users that already exist etc
 - [ ] maybe check for Ubuntu?
 - [ ] consolidate certbot calls with "-d DOMAIN" via SAN to reduce Let's Encrypt API calls?
-- [ ] cache SSH keys on first validation to avoid subsequent API calls to GH to get keys again
+- [ ] cache SSH keys on first validation to avoid subsequent API calls to GitHub to get keys again
 - [ ] add redirect for bare host 80 -> 443 with HSTS, maybe do vhost instead of using default site confs?